 This cupcake is a favourite of people with a sweet tooth.
 These cupcakes are moist and sponge-like.
 Hence it is favoured by all age groups.
 The plus side of this recipe, it is eggless!

 You can eat these anytime, irrespective of time and occasion.

-It is not uncommon to use curd/yoghurt in baking.
+- It is not uncommon to use curd/yoghurt in baking.
 We are substituting milk with curd here.
-It helps retain the moisture, especially in eggless bakes, since oil is not enough.
-Moreover, it also helps in baking soda to react.
+It helps retain moisture, especially in eggless bakes, since oil is not enough.
+Moreover, it also helps baking soda to react.

 Preparing Almond Cupcakes

 The oven needs to be pre-heated for 10 minutes at 160° C before you are ready to put the cupcakes in.
-It will ensure the oven gets at the right temperature when you will place the cupcakes.
-It also helps with the leavening agents to react.
+It will ensure the oven gets to the right temperature when you will place the cupcakes.
+It also helps the leavening agents to react.

 To prepare the mixture first, you need to whisk sugar and oil in a bowl until they combine correctly.
 Then, you can add more oil if the combination seems dry.

 Now you need to add curd and then mix all of it until the sugar is completely dissolved.
 Once done, keep this bowl aside.

 After this, mix all the dry ingredients.
 Hence, you’ll need another bowl, all-purpose flour, almonds, baking soda, and baking powder.
 Then mix all these.